antSDL2/sdlApp/README.md

 # AtApp

 Library used to setup, create, and control an application window.
-Many features are implemented using functionality of the SDL2 external library.
-The created window instance supports OpenGL for rendering.
+Base features are implemented using functionality of the SDL2 library.
+The application window creates an OpenGL context for rendering.

-## Classes
+## Compiling
-- **State:** Manager class used to create and manipulate the application window.
-- **API:** API exposing many of the methods defined in the library to a Lua environment.
-Allows run-time interaction and manipulation of the application using scripts written in Lua.
+To compile the source code, it is recommended to use the Code::Blocks project included in this repository.
+This library has only been tested in Windows environments.

 ## Dependencies
 - [AtUtility](https://github.com/atrapalis/AtUtility "AtUtility GitHub repository")
 - Lua 5.2 binding library (lua52)
 - SDL2 base (SDL2)

+## Documentation
+Documentation can be found in the [GitHub pages](https://atrapalis.github.io/AtApp/) for this project.